KCErb/lucky-hasura-docker/README.md

 2. Hasura is an awesome tool that supports a lot of use cases!
 In ours, we want Lucky to manage our migrations so we need to turn off "migrations mode" this can be done with a simple API call ... once Hasura is ready to respond.
 This can take some time since Hasura won't start itself until it knows postgres is ready (it has its own `wait-for-postgres` loop running under the hood too).

 Enough talking!
 Let's go ahead and give this a whirl.
-Run `script/up` now and if all went according to plan you'll see `✔ All done.`.
+Run `script/up` now and if all went according to plan you'll see `✔ All done.` after about a minute (the message `Hasura is unavailable - checking again in 5s` might show a good 10 times on the first go, just be patient).
 Next you should be able to visit `http://localhost:5000` and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
 You should also be able to see the Hasura version at `http://localhost:8080/v1/version` as `{"version":"v1.1.1"}`.
 And the Hasura console is at `http://localhost:9695/`.
 This console is slightly different than the default UI console.
 This one was launched from the Hasura CLI and (among other things) that means that any changes you make in the UI will be automatically written to `/hasura/migrations` which will be copied locally to `db/hasura/migrations`.

 Lastly, be sure to take a look at your docker containers, you should see `foo_bar_lucky:dev`, your lucky container, as well as the default `hasura` and `postgres` containers ready to rock and roll!